-As a Chinese medicine practitioner, cupping therapy is part of my toolkit.
+As a Chinese medicine practitioner, cupping therapy is part of my toolkit and can be used if a client wishes to try this treatment.

 In this situation I might consider cupping as part of the therapy regime, alongside other approaches, which potentially help the body release stress and tension.
 Cupping is a great supportive or adjunct therapy.
 Its like working from the outside in and the inside out, with the root treatment approaches that aim to address the underlying problems – supporting the body to let go of tension in a way that is safe.